awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-cakephp-tutorial.md

 1. Choose whether to create a snapshot, and then choose **Delete**\.

-## Next Steps<a name="php-cakephp-tutorial-nextsteps"></a>
+## Next steps<a name="php-cakephp-tutorial-nextsteps"></a>

 For more information about CakePHP, read the book at [book\.cakephp\.org](http://book.cakephp.org/3.0/en/index.html)\.

 As you continue to develop your application, you'll probably want a way to manage environments and deploy your application without manually creating a \.zip file and uploading it to the Elastic Beanstalk console\.
 The [Elastic Beanstalk Command Line Interface](eb-cli3.md) \(EB CLI\) provides easy\-to\-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line\.

 Running an Amazon RDS DB instance in your Elastic Beanstalk environment is great for development and testing, but it ties the lifecycle of your database to your environment\.
-See [Adding an Amazon RDS DB Instance to Your PHP Application Environment](create_deploy_PHP.rds.md) for instructions on connecting to a database running outside of your environment\.
+See [Adding an Amazon RDS DB instance to your PHP application environment](create_deploy_PHP.rds.md) for instructions on connecting to a database running outside of your environment\.

 Finally, if you plan on using your application in a production environment, you will want to [configure a custom domain name](customdomains.md) for your environment and [enable HTTPS](configuring-https.md) for secure connections\.